Sidecar

 recommended to set the image to

-, which will cause the sidecar injector to automatically select the image to use. - Some fields in Pod are dependent on related settings.
+auto, which will cause the sidecar injector to automatically select the image to use. - Some fields in Pod are dependent on related settings.
 For example, CPU request must be less than the CPU limit.
 If both fields aren't configured together, the pod might fail to start.

-field can be configured using the annotation
+Additionally, the agent-group field can be configured using the annotation

 like: